adamjubert/fthatnoise/README.md

 (Roughly ordered by importance):

-* Fix Facebook link
-* Add Log In Modal on Comment Button
 * Make buttons have toggle look
 * Flag if inappropriate
 * Photos for actions and events
 * Improve search functionality for actions and events
-* Improve category links for ideas not on home page
 * Comment author edit and delete comments
 * Improve styling
 * Guest buttons to follow when someone is not logged in